-Professional Speakers has five key annual awards and one scholarship, presented each year at the national convention.
-Two of which are new to 2017.
+Professional Speakers has five key annual awards and one scholarship, all of which are presented each year at the national convention.

 - Keynote Presenter Award for Excellence (KPAE) inaugurated in 2006